-Similarly, if we wanted to change one of our /blogposts/ URIs from above, we would be in the same tricky situation Designing a True REST State Machine

-- we would have to update all clients.
+Similarly, if we wanted to change one of our /blogposts/ URIs from above, we would be in the same tricky situation - we would have to update all clients.
 This leads to creating a v2, updating documentation, and asking clients to kindly update everything.
 In short, having hardcoded versioning in the URI is a painful process.